mathworks/toolboxdesign/MEX.md

 For multiple source MEX functions, create a folder for each MEX function within the respective language folder.
 The name of the folder should be same as that of the MEX function that will be created out for source code with the folder.
 The folder name can be suffixed with 'Mex' to indicate that the contents of the folder should be compiled into a single MEX function, with the same name as the folder.

-Our [Arithmetic Toolbox]() example features two MEX functions: `addMex` and `subtractMex`. `addMex` is implemented as a single source MEX function and the source code is placed under the `mexfunctions` folder.
+Our [Arithmetic Toolbox]() example features two MEX functions: `addMex` and `subtractMex`. `addMex` is implemented as a single source MEX function with the source code placed under the `mexfunctions` folder.
 On the other hand, `substractMex` is implemented as a multiple source MEX function with source code placed under the `substractMex` folder, `substract.cpp` implements the MEX gateway function for the `substractMex` MEX function and `substractImp.cpp`  implementations functionalities that are used in `substract.cpp`.
 The organization of the MEX source files is shown below:

 ``` text
 arithmetic/